 UPDATE: Visiting Basilicata inspired me to write a book about the region, and I’m pleased to announce that it is available!
 Read about it on my blogpost Announcing My New Book, Basilicata: Authentic Italy, and you may order it on this Basilicata book link.

-Read an article about Matera I wrote for the National Italian American Foundation’s Ambassador Magazine: Transforming Matera.
-Also, check out other posts on my Italian blog, such as Visit Calabria about last year’s NY Times’ list, as well as Calabria: The Other Italy, my non-fiction book about daily life, history, culture, art, food and society in another lesser-known southern Italian region.
+Visit Basilicata with me on my small-group Basilicata Cultural Tour!
+Interested in Calabria, as well?
+Check out other posts on my Italian blog, such as Visit Calabria about the year Calabria was featured on the NY Times’ list and Calabria: The Other Italy, my non-fiction book about daily life, history, culture, art, food and society in another lesser-known southern Italian region.

 Sign up below to receive the next blog post for free directly to your email.